makrai/notes/edwards2111-generative-model-data-augment-text-classif.md

 * Data Augmentation (DA) is a widely used method for tackling such issues (Anaby-Tavor+ 2020; Kumar+ 2020; Papanikolaou and Pierleoni, 2019)
 * vision and speech vs text
-  * well-established DA methods in domains such as computer vision and speech (Anaby-Tavor+ 2020; Giridhara+ 2019; Krizhevsky+ 2017;
+  * vision and speech: well-established DA methods (Anaby-Tavor+ 2020; Giridhara+ 2019; Krizhevsky+ 2017;
     Cui+ 2015; Ko+ 2015; Szegedy+ 2015)
     * simple transformations of existing samples